1. Arrival and residence

 3. Residence of family members

-Family members who accompany or join an EU citizen who is entitled to freedom of movement also have the right to freedom of movement.
+Family members who accompany or join an EU citizen who is entitled to freedom of movement also have the right to freedom of movement and therefore to residence.
 This right applies regardless of the nationality of the family member, i.e. also for third-country nationals.
 Family members who are not gainfully employed must have sufficient means of subsistence and health insurance coverage.

 Family members of EU citizens who are entitled to reside in Germany have the same rights and obligations as EU citizens.
-For example, they may be employed or self-employed from the first day of their stay in Germany.
+For example, they may work from the first day of their stay in Germany.

 The following family members are allowed to come to Germany with the EU citizens who are entitled to free movement or to join them: